1990–91 Arizona gubernatorial election

 The 1990–91 Arizona gubernatorial election took place on November 6, 1990, for the post of Governor of Arizona.
 Incumbent Democratic Governor Rose Mofford declined to run for a full term.
 Republican Fife Symington defeated the Democratic nominee and Mayor of Phoenix Terry Goddard.
 Because no candidate received a majority of votes, a runoff election was held later on February 26, 1991, which Symington also won.
 This is the only election where Arizona used a runoff election.

-Evan Mecham, a former governor who was removed from office in 1988 upon being convicted in his impeachment trial, unsuccessfully ran for another term.
-This would be the last gubernatorial election until 2018 when the victorious gubernatorial candidate in the state would be of the same party as the incumbent president.
+Evan Mecham, a former governor who was removed from office in 1988 upon being convicted in his impeachment trial, unsuccessfully ran for another term in the Republican primary.